The Naming System

 Here you can randomly generate one of these impossible color names.
 Just click on the button and a new color name should automatically appear.

-As nobody has ever created such an elaborate naming system for impossible color combinations before — at least to my knowledge — this is the first and official naming system for impossible color combinations.
-The chart will eventually be updated to include quinary basic colors as well.
+Because nobody has ever created such an elaborate naming system for impossible color combinations before—at least to my knowledge—this their the first and official naming system.

 (De-) Construction

-This naming sytem for impossible colors also entails impossible saturation and brightness combinations of colors.
+This naming sytem for impossible trichromatic colors also entails impossible saturation and brightness combinations of trichromatic colors.
 Colors such as Silboro Tartel Turmillion become possible.
-The impossible color names are (de-)constructed as such:
+The impossible color names are (de-) constructed as such:

 Sil-(ver) + Tar-(nished) + Tur-(quoise) → Every first/left part relates to the first/left-eye color.